-The American Heart Association sensationalized research presented at its meeting in a press release, then included a disclaimer that the research may not be accurate and the association doesn't necessarily endorse it.
+In a press release, the American Heart Association sensationalized research presented at its meeting, then included a disclaimer that the research may not be accurate.
+And the association doesn't necessarily endorse it.
 And then the Surgeon General posted it on Twitter.

 Vivek Murthy recently announced that e-cigarettes pose a "major public health concern," adding that "the use of nicotine-containing products by youth, including e-cigarettes, is unsafe."
 But that's not what the science says.
 It'd be far better for the Surgeon General to say that those who don't currently vape shouldn't do it, bit, but that e-cigarettes are likely to prove much safer than regular cigarettes.